bcdurden/airgapping-made-easy/README.md

 ### Image Repo
 When working in an airgap, it is necessary to bring all of your container images into a trusted source.
 This is usually called generically an `Image Store`.
 This location is a centralized source of truth that your RKE2 cluster, Rancher Cluster Manager, and all downstream clusters in this environment can pull their container images from (as opposed to the public cloud).

-In order to do this, you'll need to pull down all of these images onto a local workstation and then either copy them into your softairgap via jumpbox or bring into your hard airgap using physical media like BluRay or a USB key drive.
+In order to do this, you'll need to pull down all of these images onto a local workstation and then either copy them into your soft-airgap via jumpbox or bring into your hard airgap using physical media like BluRay or a USB key drive.
 Be aware that the total image size is >30Gbi!
 The instructions for this process and some very helpful scripts are provided here.

 # Manual Provisioning
 > * [Prep Environment](#prep-environment)